-Ultimately, if you want your agency to be more profitable then calmer and more balanced working patterns, where teams are consistently fully utilised is key.
-So what can you do to better-manage fluctuations in utilisation and therefore, profit month-to-month?
+Ultimately, if you want your agency to be more profitable, calmer and more balanced working patterns where teams are consistently fully utilised are key.
+So what can you do to better manage utilisation fluctuations and profit month-to-month?

 Can you see what’s in your pipeline?
 Do you know how likely the work is to land and when?
 And if it doesn’t, what does this mean for suddenly available resource?
 Do you have other work for them?

-Getting to grips with the work coming in and seeing the implication of any won or lost work against billing plans, capacity and the schedule, will guide you towards the right actions to take if you want to level out any peaks troughs – both in terms of workload and financials.
+Getting to grips with the work coming in and seeing the implication of any won or lost work against billing plans, capacity, and the schedule will guide you towards the right actions to take if you want to level out any peaks and troughs – both in terms of workload and financials.
 If you’re really on top of these areas, you give yourself time to make the right moves.

 If your pipeline is fit to burst – knowing what’s coming in can really help you stagger when projects get the green light, creating a more manageable flow of work.
-And if you’re honest with your client about why you want to slightly delay work, they may not mind because they’ll know they get your complete focus when you do it.
+And if you’re honest with your client about why you want to delay work slightly, they may not mind because they’ll know they get your complete focus when you do it.

 If your pipeline is lean, it can be tempting to take any work.
 But if that work makes the busy people busier, and leaves those twiddling their thumbs with nothing new to do, then you’re inviting a capacity issue.
-An issue that’s going to greatly impact the utilisation, and therefore recoverability, of some team members.
+An issue that’s going to impact the utilisation greatly, and therefore recoverability, of some team members.

 The ideal scenario is that all team members are working on chargeable work all the time.
-In order to move as close to this scenario as possible, you need a clear view on the schedule, what’s booked against each department and individual and what’s highly likely to land.
-From there, you can look at where there are gaps and your new business team, Account Managers and Client Services can look to fill these gaps.
+To move as close to this scenario as possible, you need a clear view of the schedule, what’s booked against each department and individual and what’s highly likely to land.
+From there, you can look at where there are gaps, and your new business team, account managers, and project manager can look to fill these gaps.

 If so, have you shifted your team skills mix accordingly?

-If you’ve spotted that your artworkers are frequently under-utilised because your clients all want development work.
-This suggests you need more developers and less artworkers, changing the proposition of your agency.
+If you’ve spotted that your artworkers are frequently under-utilised because your clients all want development work, this suggests you need more developers and fewer artworkers, changing the proposition of your agency.

-Rather than try and sell clients something they don’t want in order to keep your whole team busy - spot these patterns early and adapt your resource mix accordingly.
-Otherwise, you’ll end up paying for expensive freelancers to cover over-capacity resources whilst paying salary's that aren’t recoverable for under-utilised resources.
+Rather than try and sell clients something they don’t want in order to keep your whole team busy, spot these patterns early and adapt your resource mix accordingly.
+Otherwise, you’ll end up paying for expensive freelancers to cover over-capacity resources while paying salaries that aren’t recoverable for under-utilised resources.

-If you can’t clearly see utilisation and recovery rates by skill-set or individual, then it could be a long time before you spot these patterns, which means you’re stuck with the wrong skills mix for longer than you need to be.
-Given resource is an agency’s biggest expense, that’s really going impact your recovery rates, overall profitability and growth.
+If you can’t clearly see utilisation and recovery rates by skill set or individual, then it could be a long time before you spot these patterns, which means you’re stuck with the wrong skills mix for longer than you need to be.
+Given resource is an agency’s biggest expense, that’s really going to impact your recovery rates, overall profitability and growth.

 Some factors that cause peaks and troughs aren’t entirely in your control.
-Economic downturns for example, or even seasonal disruption such as summer holidays and Christmas.
+Economic downturns, for example, or seasonal disruptions such as summer holidays and Christmas.